-Information about assumptions and estimation uncertainties at 31 December 2022 that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities in the next financial year is included in the following notes:
+Information about assumptions and estimation uncertainties at 31 December 2023 that have a risk of resulting in a material adjustment to the carrying amounts of assets and liabilities in the next financial year is included in the following notes:

-- Note 3(b) Useful life and residual value of equipment and vehicle - Note 3(o) impairment test of intangible assets - Note 3(o) impairment of inventory - Note 3(o) measurement of ECL allowance for trade receivables; and - Note 3(o) impairment of non-financial assets a) Revenue recognition
+- Note 3(b) Useful life and residual value of equipment and vehicle - Note 3(o) impairment of inventory - Note 3(o) measurement of ECL allowance for trade receivables; and - Note 3(o) impairment of non-financial assets a) Revenue recognition

-3 SIGNIFICANT ACCOUNTING POLICIES
+3 MATERIAL ACCOUNTING POLICIES

-The significant accounting policies applied in the preparation of these financial statements are set out below.
+The material accounting policies applied in the preparation of these financial statements are set out below.
 The accounting policies have been consistently applied by the Company and are consistent with those used in the previous year, except as set out below.